keptn/lifecycle-toolkit/docs/docs/contribute/software/add-new-metric-provider.md

     const KeptnDummyProviderType = "dummy"
     ```

 2. **Implement the Provider:** Create your own new folder inside [this folder](https://github.com/keptn/lifecycle-toolkit/tree/main/metrics-operator/controllers/common/providers) matching the new service name: dummy and a new Go package for the dummy provider.
 This package should contain a struct that implements the `KeptnSLIProvider` interface.
+You can follow other existing implementations, such as [prometheus.go](https://github.com/keptn/lifecycle-toolkit/blob/main/metrics-operator/controllers/common/providers/prometheus/prometheus.go), as an example.
+Ensure that you implement the EvaluateQuery function to fetch the metrics accurately.
 In the implementation, make a request to the dummy endpoint and return the response.

     ```go
     // Inside the dummy package